osgi/osgi.enroute.site/_source/_qs/300-application.md

 ![Create Application Project](/img/qs/app-create-1.png)

 Click on `Next` to go to the page where we select the _template_.
 For this tutorial, it is mandatory to use the OSGi enRoute template since our workspace is not setup for the other templates.
-The OSGi enRoute templates creates specific project types based on the suffix of the project name.
+The OSGi enRoute templates create specific project types based on the suffix of the project name.
 In this case we create an application project.

 ![Select the OSGi enRoute template](/img/qs/app-create-2.png)

-Select `Next` to go to the Java settinges page, which would should not change since OSGi enRoute has already set this up.
+Select `Next` to go to the Java settinges page, which should not change since OSGi enRoute has already set this up.

 ![Select the OSGi enRoute template](/img/qs/app-create-3.png)